happycog/templatestarter2016/README.md

 ## Happy Cog starter files
- - Does not include "Patternlab":http://patternlab.io/, can be ported over easily
+ - Does not include [Patternlab](http://patternlab.io/), can be ported over easily

 ### Coding Style

-We follow Harry Robert's "CSS Guidelines":http://cssguidelin.es/
+We follow Harry Robert's [CSS Guidelines](http://cssguidelin.es/)

 #### Naming Classes

 - Try to extract things you see repeating over and over into classes so you can reuse them for the sake of speed.
-We use an "Expressive CSS":http://johnpolacek.github.io/expressive-css/ BEM-hybrid approach: class names should be very descriptive and never abbreviated (ex. `.button` not `.btn`).
+We use an [Expressive CSS](http://johnpolacek.github.io/expressive-css/ BEM-hybrid) approach: class names should be very descriptive and never abbreviated (ex. `.button` not `.btn`).
 Follow BEM syntax but map to the property/value if only one style is captured. ex. `.text-align--center`, `.position--relative`.
 Please review the `_library.tools.scss` partial to see whats written and available for reuse.

 #### Naming CSS Partials